Connect with others who understand.

 Treating AL Amyloidosis

-AL amyloidosis is the most common type of amyloidosis in the United States and it can affect the heart, leading to cardiac amyloidosis.
-In people with AL amyloidosis, their plasma cells (a type of white blood cell in the bone marrow) produce too much of an antibody protein called immunoglobulin light chain.
-Overproduction of these proteins causes them to clump together and form amyloid deposits or fibrils, which may damage affected organs.
+AL amyloidosis is the most common type of amyloidosis in the United States and can affect the heart, leading to cardiac amyloidosis.
+In people with AL amyloidosis, their plasma cells (white blood cells in the bone marrow) produce too much of an antibody protein called immunoglobulin light chain.
+Too much production of these proteins causes them to clump together and form amyloid deposits or fibrils, which may damage affected organs.

-AL amyloid deposits in the heart may cause arrhythmias, or abnormal heartbeats, and even heart failure.
+AL amyloid deposits in the heart may cause arrhythmias (heart rhythm problems), and in some cases, heart failure.
 These are serious conditions that need to be treated quickly.
-Damage to the heart is often difficult to treat and may be irreversible, but early detection and diagnosis of cardiac AL amyloidosis can increase the chances of successful treatment.
+Damage to the heart is often difficult to treat and may be irreversible.
+Early detection and diagnosis of cardiac AL amyloidosis can increase the chances of successful treatment.

 There are several options for treating AL amyloidosis, including medications and stem cell transplantation.
 The cause of AL amyloidosis is abnormal plasma cells, so treatments aim to kill and slow the growth of those cells.